mouguu/Sema/README.md

 > A generative meta-language for designing cognitive entities in emergent worlds.

+What is sema?
+sema is a speculative meta-language for imagining how cognitive entities might self-organize in generative, non-deterministic realities.
+It doesn’t compile.
+It doesn’t run on your laptop.
+It provokes—inviting you to rethink what “coding” could mean when systems aren’t just tools but co-creators.
+Not for: Building CRUD apps, optimizing SQL queries, or impressing your boss with a shiny MVP.

+For: Exploring how intention, perception, and emergence could shape autonomous systems in a post-instructional world.

+Warning: This is a thought experiment.
+Expect ambiguity, not answers.
+If you hate open-ended questions or need a Stack Overflow thread to hold your hand, you might want to exit now.

 **sema** is not a programming language.
 It is a *semantic field activator*.
 It does not compile.
 It *unfolds*.